Kilkenny Town & Village Renewal and Rural Regeneration Projects

 The Town Centre First policy aims to create town centres that function as viable, vibrant and attractive locations for people to live, work and visit, while also functioning as the service, social, cultural and recreational hub for the local community.

 Irish towns are facing significant challenges and opportunities that require a coordinated and comprehensive response.
 This Town Centre First policy will facilitate that response by towns of all sizes across the country so that their centres can function as the sustainable and vibrant heart of the communities they serve, in ways that are adaptable and appropriate to 21st Century needs.

 Click on the link and thumbnail below to view the Town Centre First Policy Document.

 Please see some videos here that showcase a sample of types of projects completed both under the Town & Village Renewal Scheme and Rural Regeneration Development Fund.

 Town and Village Renewal and Rural Regeneration funding is announced annually where Kilkenny County Council will put out a call for expressions of interest for Town and Village Renewal Funding.
-Other funding sources are also available through various other Kilkenny County Council Departments to community groups and Town Teams.Kilkenny County Council have developed an interactive grant booklet that summarises these funding programmes and provides links to the relevant grant application forms and contact details.
+Other funding sources are also available through various other Kilkenny County Council Departments to community groups and Town Teams.Kilkenny County Council has developed an interactive grant booklet that summarises these and other funding programmes and provides links to the relevant grant application forms and contact details.
 Click on the cover image below or link here to open an interactive version of the 2022 Grants Booklet.

 Please note that this interactive version works with any modern web browser (Firefox, Chrome, Safari, Brave, Opera etc) but does not work with Internet Explorer.